bitfinexcom/bfx-report-electron/docs/user-manual.md

 </details>

-## Extra framework features
+## Bitfinex Reporting App extra features

-The reports framework provides additional features that are not available in the online version of the reporting tool
+Bitfinex Reporting App provides additional features that are not available in the online version.
+This is because the App saves all the users information locally enhancing the ability to present the information in new ways.
+Is worth noticing that as to provide this new type of reports the information must be priorly synced.
+First time opening the App or Syncing an account users would need to wait the process to be ended.
+After the first time the process works on the background

 <details>